LoyolaChicagoBooks/introcs-csharp/rst/funcparam.rst

 so it needs a type in C#.
 The names are strings, so the type of ``person`` is ``string``.

-The function definition indicates that the variable name ``person`` will be used inside the function by inserting it between the parentheses of the definition, preceded by its type.
+In between the parentheses of the function definition heading, we insert the variable name ``person``, preceded  by its type, ``string``.
 Then in the body of the definition of the function, person is used in place of the real data for any specific person's name.
 Read and then run example program